-The reforms are a response to the “crisis of religious accommodation” granted to ethnic minorities that has “created tensions between Quebecers of different backgrounds and faiths,” the minister in charge of the issue, Bernard Drainville, said at a press conference.
+The reforms are a response to the “crisis of religious accommodation” granted to ethnic minorities that have “created tensions between Quebecers of different backgrounds and faiths,” the minister in charge of the issue, Bernard Drainville, said at a press conference.

-The proposal aims to create guidelines to help “unite” the province’s residents along principles of “equality between men and women” and “the religious neutrality of the state.”
+The proposal aims to create guidelines to help “unite” the province’s residents along with principles of “equality between men and women” and “the religious neutrality of the state.”

 “The best way to respect all Quebecers, the best way to respect all beliefs and all religious, is for the state to have no religion,” Drainville said.

-That neutrality does not apply, however, to the crucifix that has adorned the main chamber of the National Assembly since 1936, which will stay up in deference to the province’s “cultural heritage,” he confirmed
+That neutrality does not apply, however, to the crucifix that has adorned the main chamber of the National Assembly since 1936, which will stay up in deference to the province’s “cultural heritage,” he confirmed.

 The proposal, to be presented to parliament this fall, has sparked a raging debate since details were first leaked to the media three weeks ago.